Sunday, April 23, 2017

 Skin allergies can occur as a result of a range of different things, for example:

-A skin allergy typically presents itself as a rash, showing as bumps, redness on the skin, and can sometimes be itchy.
+A skin allergy typically presents itself as a rash, showing as bumps, and redness on the skin, and can sometimes be itchy.

 Food allergies can be quite scary for sufferers, as the allergic reaction that sometimes occurs can be very severe and result in anaphylaxis.
-Different food allergies can cause different reactions depending on how the person came into contact with the food, when the body decides to react, and where in the body the substances were released.
+Different food allergies can cause different reactions depending on how the person came into contact with the food when the body decides to react, and wherein the body the substances were released.
 Common reactions can include abdominal pain, vomiting, diarrhoea, itching and swelling of the skin, a skin rash, coughing, a runny nose, sneezing, and in extreme cases, an anaphylactic reaction.

 Any food can cause an allergic reaction to anyone, but the most common types of food that generate reactions are the following: